ChrisPoche/Classroom/README.md

 - ~~Large clock in class details section~~
 - Timer
 - ~~Random Name Generator~~
+  - Random Name Generator only chooses students with a status of present [In Progress]
   - Add spinner, random desk cycling animation
   - Click on randomly generated name, to highlight the student's desk
 - Expand to have multiple classrooms, with searchable dashboard